kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-jwt.md

 title: Expose and secure a workload with JWT
 ---

 This tutorial shows how to expose and secure services or Functions using API Gateway Controller.
 The controller reacts to an instance of the API Rule custom resource (CR) and creates an Istio Virtual Service and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
-To interact with the secured services, the tutorial uses a JWT token.
+To interact with the secured workloads, the tutorial uses a JWT token.

-The tutorial may be a follow-up to the [Use a custom domain to expose a service](./apix-01-own-domain.md) tutorial.
+The tutorial may be a follow-up to the [Use a custom domain to expose a workload](./apix-01-own-domain.md) tutorial.

 ## Prerequisites